Therapy for Internet Addiction in Raleigh, NC

 There are also different varieties of Internet addiction.
 For example, some people struggle with net compulsions—losing control of one’s shopping, gambling, or day-trading.
 Others struggle with playing video games online or looking at online pornography.
 Many mindlessly scroll through social media and other websites.
 In whatever form the Internet addiction may come, many of the treatments are the same.

-Setting Up Appointments for Internet Addiction at Thriveworks Raleigh
+Setting Up Appointments for Internet Addiction at Thriveworks Counseling in Raleigh